dezryth/AddressWatch/README.md

 ## How

 Just enter addresses you want to track and press "Check Activity".
+If you would rather not use a GUI, you can run AddressWatcher.py from the command line to accomplish the same thing.

 ## Why